 Everything you need to know about getting a sleeper train in India…

-Full disclosure: I started writing about getting a sleeper train in India as part of my blog post on Delhi, but then I realised that there was a LOT I wanted to talk about.
-I decided to write a whole new post so that I could cover my experience in all its gory detail.
-Trust me, there’s a lot to talk about.
+Full disclosure: I started writing about getting a sleeper train in India as part of my blog post about my visit to Delhi.
+However, I realised that there was a LOT more to say than could be crammed into another post.
+That’s why we have this dedicated blog post with all the gory detail!

 I took two overnight trains when I visited India last year; one from Delhi to Varanasi and another one from Jaipur back to Delhi.
 I was travelling with my twin sister as part of a group travel tour in India with Intrepid Travel, which was an amazing experience.
 We had so many memorable experiences and the overnight train in India… well, that was one of them.

 A first-timer’s guide to the sleeper train in India